Info Source 2024 : Library and Archives Canada

 Description:

-Document Types:
+Document types:

 Machine-readable records related to the bibliographic information, ordering, invoicing and receipt of materials; committee records (agendas, minutes of meetings, records of decision); correspondence; acquisition criteria and agreements; statistical reports; program plans and evaluations; contracts; lesson plans and supporting documentation; research files; inventories; electronic publishing documentation; communication plans; etc.

-Record Number: LAC DHC 030
+Record number: LAC DHC 030

 Note:

 LAC replaced its former library management system AMICUS with OCLC WorldShare in 2018.
 Discovery of holdings of libraries across Canada is now provided through LAC’s two catalogues that use OCLC WorldShare functionality: Voilà (National Union Catalogue) and Aurora (catalogue of LAC’s own published holdings).
-For more information, please visit:
+For more information, please visit: The basics.

-Gifts and Major Acquisitions Database
+Gifts and Major Acquisitions Database (PIB)

 Description:

 Contains current and retrospective (to 1975) information about major acquisitions of published materials bought and gifts received by LAC.
-Information includes the name and contact information (telephone number, email and address) of individuals and organizations.
-The database is organized by fiscal year, then by a sequential number for each gift.
+Information includes the name and contact information (telephone number, email address and address) of individuals and organizations.
+The database is organized first by fiscal year, then by a sequential number for each gift.
 Each entry includes a brief description of the gift, its nature/type, its monetary value and actions taken.

 Donors to LAC.